 - The student must have an undergraduate major in Art History and a minimum GPA of 3.0 overall and 3.25 in the major by the fall semester of their junior year in order to be considered for acceptance.

-- The student should apply to candidacy for the fifth-year MA no later than fall semester of the student's junior year.
+- The student should apply to candidacy for the fifth-year MA by January 10th of the student's junior year.

 - The student is required to complete the normal course and distributional requirements for the BA: the three required seminars must be at the 6000 level.
 Once the student is accepted into the 4+1 program, seminars are expected to be performed at the graduate level.
 In the junior and senior years, the student will be expected to take one additional 6000-level seminars or 7000-level courses so as to accrue 4 courses (12 credits) at the 6000 or 7000 level.
 Up to but no more than four of these higher-level courses may count toward fulfilling the MA requirement--as long as the student followed graduate guidelines in these courses (i.e. wrote more substantive papers).

 - The MA requires 30 credits hours (8 courses at the 6000 or 7000 level and 2 thesis-writing independent studies), plus a thesis.
 The student, having taken 12 credits (4 classes) at the 6000 and 7000 level as an undergraduate, would typically take 3 graduate-level courses and a thesis-writing independent study in the fall semester of the fifth year, and in the spring take one graduate-level course (3 credits) and a thesis-writing independent study in the spring, and finish the thesis.
 The student will have to satisfy the (slightly different) distribution requirements of both the BA and MA programs.

 - The student must satisfy the graduate foreign language requirement by the end of the senior year.
 This means that the student should take a translation exam in the area most relevant his or her area of specialization.